Zayhnie/ZainabIbrahim/index.md

 ### DATA EXPLORATION OF COVID-19 DATASET IN SQL
 [COVID-19 VACCINATIONS AND DEATHS](http://github.com/Zayhnie/COVID-19-Deaths-And-Vaccinations)
-#### In this project,I found out the percentage of population that were vaccinated against COVID, daily vaccinations and the death percentage including total death counts in Nigeria
+#### In this project, I found out the percentage of population that were vaccinated against COVID, daily vaccinations and the death percentage including total death counts in Nigeria

 <img src="images/COVID IMAGE.jpg?raw=true"/>